-Court Booking: Covid-19 social distancing requirements mean that all members must book a court before visiting the club: Booking
+To avoid disappointment it is recommended that members book a court before visiting the club: Booking

 When booking tennis courts please try and book consecutive slots to maximise the availability of the courts.
-Cancel bookings if you can’t use them.
+Please cancel bookings if you can’t use them.

 There is a mini-court for younger players & a practice wall for all players.